LLM-Powered Clinical Trial Matcher

 Executive summary

-This piece demonstrates a practical application of Retrieval-Augmented Generation (RAG) using large language models (LLMs) to improve patient-to-trial matching workflows.
-Rather than focusing on chatbot interactions, this system showcases how RAG can be repurposed to interpret unstructured eligibility text and dynamically filter patient datasets based on those criteria.
+The LLM-Powered Clinical Trial Matcher lab demonstrates a practical application of retrieval-augmented generation (RAG) using large language models (LLMs) to improve patient recruitment for clinical trials.
+This system showcases how RAG can be repurposed to interpret unstructured eligibility text and dynamically filter patient datasets based on those criteria.
 By automating eligibility translation and matching logic, the approach highlights how LLMs can reduce manual effort, improve consistency and support scalable clinical trial recruitment systems.

 "WWT Research reports provide in-depth analysis of the latest technology and industry trends, solution comparisons and expert guidance for maturing your organization's capabilities.
 By logging in or creating a free account you’ll gain access to other reports as well as labs, events and other valuable content."